nhthieu/nhthieu.github.io/src/content/info/about-me.md

 ## Hobbies

 Outside of programming, I play guitar, and I also enjoy listening to music, especially rock and math rock.
-I also enjoy reading books, watching movies, and playing video games in my free time.
+I also enjoy reading books and watching animes in my free time.

 ## Contact with me